jduleba5/JD_Home/README.md

 # JD_Home
 Home
-My name is John Duleba and I'm a SAP Developer.
+My name is John Duleba and I'm a SAP ABAP Developer.